walisc/WPooW/docs/Menus.md

-This would however create two menu items, and a user would find it difficult to distinguish which menu item belong to your plugin/theme.
+This would however create two menu items, and a user would find it difficult to distinguish which menu item belongs to your plugin/theme.

 ![book_author_summary_image](/images/menu_book_author_summary_image.png)

-menu_combined.png
 Using the Menu interface we could group these two items under one Menu for which will have our plugin name.
-An example of the is below
+An example of this is below:-

 ```php